-- Making advising conferences available to students each academic term in a format that is convenient to the student (i.e., in person, by telephone, or online, individually or in groups).
+- Making advising interactions available to students each academic term in a format that is convenient to the student (i.e., in person, by telephone, or online, individually or in groups).

 - Allowing an appropriate amount of time for students to discuss plans, programs, courses, academic progress, and other subjects related to their educational programs.

-- Having invested in appropriate training and professional development activities that improve the value of academic advising to the student and the institution.
+- Having invested in appropriate training and professional development activities.

 Assessment, Referral, and Confidentiality

-- Directing students with educational, career or personal concerns, or skill/learning deficiencies to resources and programs on the campus when necessary.
+- Directing students to appropriate resources and programs on the campus when necessary.

-- Making students aware of and referring to educational, institutional, and community resources and services (e.g., internship, study abroad, honors, service-learning, research opportunities).
+- Making students aware of and referring to educational, institutional, and community resources and services.

 - Identifying environmental conditions that may positively or negatively influence student academic achievement and proposing interventions that may neutralize negative conditions.